The Best way to write a wedding speech

 5. Don’t get hung up on being hilarious.
 Granted, there is a popular idea that wedding speeches should be entertaining, but most wedding veterans’ expectations will be low.
 Remember, you are speaking at a wedding, not performing at the Edinburgh fringe.
 You do not have to be a comedian, even if you are a comedian.
 As Lenny Henry once said, ‘no-one expects welders to weld all the time’.

-If you have any advice reading this please add it to the comments box be great to hear!
+Have you any advice reading this please add it to the comments box be great to hear your experience’s!

 If you enjoyed this blog on Wedding speech advice you should read my ‘Advice on Wedding Readings’